Vaginal & Intimate Health

 Why does BV keep coming back even after treatment?

-BV returns most often because the underlying trigger has not changed.
-Treatment clears the current infection, but if unprotected sex with the same partner continues afterward, the semen pH shift that caused BV in the first place recreates the same environment once treatment ends.
-Addressing the root cause directly, through barrier protection, post-sex boric acid, and removing flora disruptors like douching and fragrances, is what prevents the cycle from resetting after each round of treatment.
+The underlying trigger has not changed.
+That is the most common reason I see BV return.
+Treatment clears the infection, but if unprotected sex with the same partner continues afterward, the semen pH shift recreates the same environment once treatment ends.
+Addressing the root cause directly, through barrier protection, post-sex boric acid, and removing disruptors like douching and fragrances, is what stops the cycle from resetting after each round.

 Yes, indirectly.
 Semen does not introduce a BV-causing organism into your body.
-But semen’s alkaline pH temporarily raises your vaginal pH, which creates the conditions BV bacteria need to overgrow.
-With the same partner, this chemistry is consistent from one encounter to the next.
-If unprotected sex is a reliable trigger for your BV episodes, his semen pH is almost certainly part of the pattern.
+But its alkaline pH temporarily raises your vaginal pH, and that shift creates the conditions BV bacteria need to overgrow.
+In my practice, when a patient’s BV keeps returning with the same partner and unprotected sex is the consistent trigger, semen pH is almost always part of the pattern.

 Not directly.
 IUDs do not cause BV.
-But women with IUDs do experience BV at higher rates, and the mechanism is menstrual bleeding — particularly with copper IUDs — disrupting vaginal pH and the Lactobacillus balance that keeps BV in check.
-Research controlling for sexual behavior found the association persisted, so it is the device’s effect on bleeding, not behavioral factors, driving the pattern.
-If you use an IUD and see a consistent BV pattern, discuss maintenance prevention options with your OB/GYN early.
+But I see BV at higher rates in patients with IUDs, and the mechanism is increased menstrual bleeding disrupting your vaginal pH and Lactobacillus balance, particularly with copper IUDs.
+Research controlling for sexual behavior found the association persisted, meaning it is the device’s effect on bleeding, not anything you are doing.
+If you use an IUD and see a consistent BV pattern, bring it up with your OB/GYN early.

-The most direct options are using condoms to prevent the pH shift from semen, and boric acid vaginally after unprotected sex to restore pH before BV takes hold.
-Lactobacillus probiotics support vaginal flora as a daily maintenance strategy.
-Avoiding douching and fragrance-containing products removes two common disruptors.
-If BV keeps recurring despite these steps, talk to your OB/GYN about whether prescription-strength prevention options or additional evaluation applies to your case.
+The most direct options I recommend are condoms to block the pH shift from semen entirely, and boric acid vaginally after unprotected sex to restore your pH before BV takes hold.
+Lactobacillus probiotics support your flora as a daily maintenance strategy.
+Removing douching and fragrance-containing products clears two common disruptors.
+If BV keeps recurring despite these steps, come in.
+Prescription-strength prevention or a deeper evaluation may be what you need.

 Related Content